 Therefore, he states, the only remaining question is whether Article 4(1)(d) and Article 4(2) can be severed from the rest of the directive.
-He concludes that they can be severed, and thus, which concern collective bargaining, on the basis that the entire directive is about pay and should be annulled.
+He concludes that they can be severed, and thus,

 "...should the Court decide that the AMW Directive must not be annulled in its entirety, I would suggest it uphold the Kingdom of Denmark's alternative head of claim and annul Article 4(1)(d) and Article 4(2) of that directive."